jhhyj1010/CodingPractices/webapp/README.md

   }
 ]
 ```
-Please be notified that no output will be returned after rebooting FastAPI server because the data is in memory and not persistent.
+Please be notified that no output will be returned after rebooting FastAPI server because the data is stored in memory and not persistent.

 ### Corner Cases:
 1. Size exceeds the limitation (5MB).

 ![alt text](image-1.png)

 2. No space left on the device (Mock testing).

 ![alt text](image-2.png)